What works with Airplay 2?

 Does AirPlay 2 work with TVs?

-You have a number of options for using AirPlay 2 to get better sound with your TV.
-With AirPlay 2 you can stream audio from your TV to compatible Airplay 2 speakers.
+You can use AirPlay 2 to get better sound from your TV.
+You have a number of options for streaming audio from your TV to compatible Airplay 2 speakers.
 So, for example, you can listen to a sports play-by-play as you move through your home.

 The Apple TV 4K gives you on-screen access to a number of popular streaming services, including iTunes.
 It also lets you navigate and make selections with Siri voice commands.